-To explain how \name achieves that, Figure \ref{fig:Parmenides-low-latency-scenarios} bottom depicts the two possible scenarios that may occur upon a successful fragmentation attack.
-A first fragmentation scenario (\numcircledmod{5}) is when the fragment of correct processes engaged in the deterministic BBP commit of $t$ are able to grow their chain faster than the opposite fragment (holding a chain with $t'$), but not vice-versa.
-It is easy to show that this fragment will be naturally healed by BBP's longest chain selection rule as soon as the main chain grows to be larger than the opposite fragment's chain.
-This may require between 2 and $C$ new blocks.
+To understand how, let us again focus on the bottom of Figure \ref{fig:Parmenides-low-latency-scenarios}.
+A first scenario (\numcircledmod{5}) is when the fragment of correct processes biasing BBP towards $t$ are able to grow their chain faster than the opposite fragment (holding a chain with $t'$), but not vice-versa.
+This fragment will be naturally healed by BBP's longest chain selection rule as soon as the main chain grows to be larger than the opposite fragment's chain.